-I have joined Misión Gaia in January 2012 for a 6 months volunteer program.
-During this time I was not only able to participate in great environmental projects in wonderful landscapes and meet fascinating people but could also finish my certification as (Naui) Dive Master.
-I was mainly involved in the coral reef restoration efforts that are done in collaboration with Cforce (fundacion Calipso).
+I joined Misión Gaia in January 2012 for a 6-month volunteer program.
+During this time, I was not only able to participate in great environmental projects in wonderful landscapes and meet fascinating people, but could also finish my certification as (Naui) Dive Master.
+I was mainly involved in the coral reef restoration efforts that are done in collaboration with Cforce (Fundación Calipso).
 I lived at the comfy rooms of Calipso Dive center and shared the very family-like and true Colombian experience of being part of the dive school team.
 This in itself was a very rewarding experience in which I can say that I have grown as a person.
-Besides the dive master training I was involved in the building and implementation of a coral nursery in the stunning Tayrona National park.
-This has taught me a lot about coral reef ecology and underwater work.
+Besides the dive master training, I was involved in the building and implementation of a coral nursery in the stunning Tayrona National park.
+This taught me a lot about coral reef ecology and underwater work.

-The highlights of my stay – in both the literal and figuratively – were the trips to Minca and the surroundings in the Sierra Nevada de Santa Marta.
-From these beautiful mountains covered in lush forest you can get a truly inspiring perspective on things.
-There I was involved in helping out at a local school which was a very fun and rewarding experience.
-All in all I can recommend a volunteer program with Misión Gaia and Cforce to anyone who would like to broaden their horizon and who wants to play a valuable part in environmental conservation and social change.
+The highlights of my stay – in both the literal and figurative – were the trips to Minca and the surroundings in the Sierra Nevada de Santa Marta.
+From these beautiful mountains covered in lush forest, you can get a truly inspiring perspective on things.
+There, I was involved in helping out at a local school, which was a very fun and rewarding experience.
+All in all, I can recommend a volunteer program with Misión Gaia and Cforce to anyone who would like to broaden their horizon and who wants to play a valuable part in environmental conservation and social change.

-At start I was little bit suspicious about working as a volunteer while travelling.
-I´ve heard so many urban legends about ripping off money from volunteer workers.
-But then I met Diana.
+At the beginning, I was little bit suspicious about working as a volunteer while travelling.
+I´ve heard so many urban legends about volunteer workers being ripped off, but then I met Diana.
 We talked about Misión Gaia and I decided to participate with my two fellow travellers.

-It was fantastic to see that the kids were really enthuasted to have us there and they were really keen to learn english with us.
+It was fantastic to see that the kids were really enthusiastic to have us there and that they were really interested in learning English with us.

 I hope to come back soon and work with Misión Gaia for a bit longer next time.